 The Second Chance Mission

-The Second Chance School mission is to provide a learning environment that allows elementary, middle, and high school students to experience behavior success.
+The Second Chance School's mission is to provide a learning environment that allows middle and high school students to experience behavior success.
 Our goal is to provide an educational foundation that promotes integrity, self-worth, and lifelong learning that fosters healthy, productive, responsible members of society.

 The Second Chance School acknowledges that conduct is closely related to learning - an effective instructional program requires an orderly school environment and the effectiveness of the educational program is, in part, reflected in the behavior of students.